 - an int which corresponds to the maximum file size in bytes before that the current logged file is closed and a new one started over. - a datetime.timedelta which indicates the frequency of each new rotation. - a datetime.time which specifies the hour when the daily rotation should occur. - a str for human-friendly parametrization of one of the previously enumerated types.
-Examples: "100 MB", "0.5 GB", "1 month 2 weeks", "4 days", "10h", "monthly", "18:00", "sunday", "w0", "monday at 12:00",... - a callable which will be invoked before logging.
+Examples: "100 MB", "0.5 GB", "1 month 2 weeks", "4 days", "10h", "monthly", "18:00", "sunday", "w0", "monday at 12:00", ... - a callable which will be invoked before logging.
 It should accept two arguments: the logged message and the file object, and it should return True if the rotation should happen now, False otherwise.

 The retention occurs at rotation or at sink stop if rotation is None.
-Files are selected if they match the pattern "basename(.).ext(.)" (possible time fields are beforehand replaced with .) based on the sink file.
+Files resulting from previous sessions or rotations are automatically collected from disk.
+A file is selected if it matches the pattern "basename(.).ext(.)" (possible time fields are beforehand replaced with .) based on the configured sink.
+Afterwards, the list is processed to determine files to be retained.
 This parameter accepts:

-- an int which indicates the number of log files to keep, while older files are removed. - a datetime.timedelta which specifies the maximum age of files to keep. - a str for human-friendly parametrization of the maximum age of files to keep.
+- an int which indicates the number of log files to keep, while older files are deleted. - a datetime.timedelta which specifies the maximum age of files to keep. - a str for human-friendly parametrization of the maximum age of files to keep.
 Examples: "1 week, 3 days", "2 months", ... - a callable which will be invoked before the retention process.
 It should accept the list of log files as argument and process to whatever it wants (moving files, removing them, etc.).